Home

 Does your pup love to go for boat rides?

-Bring both with you - your dog and your boat!
+Bring both of them with you - your dog and your boat!

-Green Harbor Waterfront Lodging in Falmouth is one of very few Cape Cod accomodations I can think of with a private boat ramp and dock for their guests' use.
+Green Harbor Waterfront Lodging in Falmouth is one of very few waterfront resorts I can think of with a private boat ramp and dock for their guests' use.

-And Green Harbor is pet friendly, too.
-So there's no reason to leave any member of the family back home while you go on vacation.
+Plus, Green Harbor is pet friendly.
+So there's no reason to leave any member of your family back home while you go on vacation.

 After a day on the water buzzing to nearby Martha's Vineyard or getting in some fantastic fishing on Nantucket Sound, Green Harbor's laid-back, friendly atmosphere is just the ticket.